UniversityOfArizonaINFO575Spring22/assignment2b-bmpittman-leonardi/md/DIARY.md

 04/28/2022: <br>
 session start <br>
-changed cb to rtd because I wanted to try some javascript <br>
+changed cb.html to rtd.html because I wanted to try some javascript <br>
 linked all pages together/linked rtd.html to java.js <br>
 made a random number generator for dice rolls with javascript <br>
 javascript is really hard, but I think it was worth it <br>